dxw/playbook/guides/getting-a-project-ready-for-support.md

 If errors are being raised by monitoring they must be delivered to our Zendesk instance so that the support developer can triage and address them.

+You should consider if alerts being raised are actionable by whoever is on support; if there is nothing that can be done about it then the alert will only be creating extra noise.